roman-milk/roman-milk.github.io/catching-mother-at-christmas.md

  Philip recognised, as he watched and masturbated, on some instinctive level he knew that what he was doing was wrong.
 He just couldn't help himself.
 Seeing his mother like that again overwhelmed him.
 And when she opened her eyes and saw him, and then just continued fingering her squelching cunt, letting him feast his eyes as he tugged at himself, it all became too much.
 He heard the words drop from his mother's lips -- she was coming right in front of him.
 She knew he was there; she'd opened her eyes and seen him.
 In fact, even as she writhed and trembled and the cords in her neck stood out like knife edges, her eyes were open.
 His mother came right in front of his staring eyes and watched him watching her.

  Philip's eyes caught his mother's stare and, as the woman sighed and gasped, he grunted and let the surge erupt from the eye of his cock.
-Report_Story #3